Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \subsection{El Ni\~no–Southern Oscillation (ENSO)}

-In this subsection we use the time-series data for sea surface temperature (SST) $T$ shown in Fig.~\ref{fig:ENSO-data}a to fit an SDDE of the form \eqref{eq:delay-oscillator}, learning the four parameters $a,b,c,\sigma.$ Recall that the delays $\tau_1$ and $\tau_2$ may be viewed as known properties of Rossby and Kelvin waves.
+In this subsection we use the time-series data \citep{ENSO} for sea surface temperature (SST) $T$ shown in Fig.~\ref{fig:ENSO-data}a to fit an SDDE of the form \eqref{eq:delay-oscillator}, learning the four parameters $a,b,c,\sigma.$ Recall that the delays $\tau_1$ and $\tau_2$ may be viewed as known properties.
 The precise form of the data in this case is a finite-time average approximation of $\{\{\cG_{m}(T)\}_{m=1}^4,\cG_{ac}(T),\cG_{psd}(T)\}$.
 Thus we are fitting $4$ parameters in the SDDE by using a data vector $y$ of dimension 16.
+The initial ensemble of $a,b,c$ are drawn uniformly from $[0.1,10]$.
+The initial ensemble of $\log(\sqrt{\sigma})$ is drawn uniformly from $[\log(0.1),\log(10)]$.
+The trajectory initial condition is uniformly drawn from $[0,1)$ for each state variable.
+10 EKI iterations is used.
 The true moment data are presented in Fig.~\ref{fig:ENSO-real-obs-EKI}a.
 To use the autocorrelation function $\cG_{ac}(T)$ as data, we sample $9$ points from it with an interval of six months as presented in Fig.~\ref{fig:ENSO-real-obs-EKI}b.
 We also use the coefficients of a second-order polynomial fit to the logarithm of the power spectral density; the three coefficients are presented in Fig.~\ref{fig:ENSO-real-obs-EKI}c.
-Results demonstrating the fit are presented in Figs.~\ref{fig:ENSO-real-obs-EKI} to~\ref{fig:ENSO-real-timeseries}.
+Results demonstrating the fit are presented in Figs.~\ref{fig:ENSO-real-obs-EKI} to~\ref{fig:ENSO-real-measure-ensemble}.

-It can be seen in Fig.~\ref{fig:ENSO-real-obs-EKI} that the fitted SDE model shows a good agreement with true ENSO statistics, with the exception of the two highest moments.
-Looking at the invariant measures presented in Fig.~\ref{fig:ENSO-real-measure-ensemble}, we see evidence that the fitted SDE model can potentially capture the long time behavior of ENSO and thus help us better understand the ENSO mechanism as well.
-The satisfactory performance of the fitted SDE model is also confirmed by further studying the time series in Fig.~\ref{fig:ENSO-real-timeseries}, where we can see that the simulated time series from the fitted SDE model captures well the statistical behavior of ENSO data.
+It can be seen in Fig.~\ref{fig:ENSO-real-obs-EKI} that the fitted SDE model shows a good agreement with true ENSO statistics at first and second order, but not a higher order.
+Looking at the invariant measures presented in Fig.~\ref{fig:ENSO-real-measure-ensemble}, we see evidence that the fitted SDE model can capture the long-time behavior of ENSO.
+The fitted SDE model does not provide a good agreement with data especially in the $4^\textrm{th}$ order moment, indicating the limitation of the current SDE model, which could be addressed by introducing a more sophisticated model.